-Georgia Gerardis – a Greek/Australian chef on the Greek island of Rhodes – will be contributing to Taste for Travel.
-She writes passionately about the hidden gems of Greece and the food that inspires her to create new dishes for her restaurant Ammoyiali, friends and family.
+Georgia Gerardis – a Greek/Australian chef on the Greek island of Rhodes writes passionately about the hidden gems of Greek food and dishes that inspire her to create new dishes for her restaurant Ammoyiali, friends and family.
 Enjoy!

 Rhodes is the island of the emeralds, the diamond of the Aegean sea, the island of Afrodite or Apollo, home of the knights of Templar or Hliousa (the island of Sun).
 It attracts millions of visitors every year.

 Rhodes rightly boasts about its majestic medieval castle, cosmopolitan life in the modern city, the famous Mandraki port, pristine beaches with crystal clear waters and of course its traditional, picturesque villages that still hold the unique Greek lifestyle.
 Although tourists choose the modern city, there are many who prefer exploring the small villages with their narrow streets and smiling faces which keep the most traditions alive.
 The real taste of Greece is in these hidden gems of villages.
 Today we will visit Archangelos for our taste and travel Odyssey.

 Archangelos village, located south of the city on the eastern coast of the island with a population of only 6.000 people, remains faithful to its customs and traditions.
 This charming village hosts one of the most popular monasteries of the island, Panayia Tsambika.
 The Tsambika and Stegna beaches are surrounded by rock mountains with breathtaking views.
 Don’t miss the nearby mountain Stroggilo (Round), Koumello cave with its stalactites, the company of the free roaming wild horses and the Byzantine Castle from the Crusades era, a 15-minute walk worth taking, especially at sunset.